 Jim Holt’s recent book, Why Does the World Exist?: An Existential Detective Story, tackles the question that Martin Heidegger characterized as the greatest in all philosophy and William James called the darkest in all philosophy—why is there something rather than nothing?
 Continue reading Review of Jim Holt’s, Why Does The World Exist?

-Yesterday’s post reflected on Philip Larkin‘s poem “An Arundel Tomb,” especially its haunting last lines, “What will survive of us is love.”
-But I would be remiss to omit mentioning another of the great English language poets of the last century, W. H. Auden, who also wrote a poignant line about love and death, “We must love one another or die.”
+In yesterday’s post, I reflected on Philip Larkin‘s poem “An Arundel Tomb,” especially it’s haunting last line, “What will survive of us is love.”
+It reminded me of another great 20th century English poet, W. H. Auden, who also wrote a poignant line about love and death, “We must love one another or die.”
 Continue reading W. H. Auden’s, “We must love one another or die.”

 (This article was reprinted in Humanity+ Magazine, May 27, 2014)

 Pictured above is the 14th-century tomb effigy in Chichester Cathedral that inspired Philip Larkin’s poem “An Arundel Tomb.”
 It is the tomb of Richard FitzAlan, 10th Earl of Arundel (1306-1376), and his wife, Eleanor of Lancaster, Countess of Arundel (1311- 1372) Notice how Richard’s glove has been removed so he can grasp the flesh of Eleanor’s hand.The poem ends with these evocative lines:

 They hardly meant has come to be

 Their final blazon, and to prove